 WordPress Not Uploading Images?
 Another solution

-Login to your cPanel, scroll down and find software section and click on Select PHP Version.
-Then in options in Current PHP version there should be selected the latest version that is provided by your host.
+Login to your cPanel, scroll down and find the software section and click on Select PHP Version.
+Then in options in the Current PHP version, there should be selected the latest version that is provided by your host.

-Scroll down and find out memory limit.
+Scroll down and find out the memory limit.
 Select the maximum size like 512M.

 and upload_max_filesize 512M and memory_limit 128M.
 That’s it.
 Now try to upload any image.
 It should be worked fine.

 The first solution is not the permanent solution.
-It is just a alternative way to upload the image.
-The second solution is the problem solving solution.
+It is just an alternative way to upload the image.
+The second solution is the problem-solving solution.

 WordPress Not Uploading Images?
 Clearing cache